lxn2/Interactome/README.md

 Interactome
 ===========

-Interactome is the expansion of the original project by Justin Guinney: http://aacr.sagebase.org/
+Interactome is an expansion of the original project by Justin Guinney: http://aacr.sagebase.org/